sonewn/LiDAR/README.md

 |point N | x, y, z, Time, Intensity, Channel, Index |

 <br>

+* Measurement of LiDAR (Multi channels)

+  * the distance **R** to the object that is calculated from ToF, the Azimuth angle θ, and the elevation angle Φ.
+  * the direction of the laser signal from LiDAR is determined by θ and Φ.
+  * the three-dimensional position information is calculated by the direction and the distance R.

 ## 2. Preprocessing algorithms for Point Cloud data